Dozens of people have died in Nepal after monsoon rains and devastating flooding. Mercy Corps is responding with emergency aid and supplies.Donate now

 Nepal: Quick facts: What you need to know about the Nepal Earthquake

-Get the facts, figures and insights about the devastating 2015 earthquake, and learn about our ongoing relief and recovery efforts nearly one year later.
+Get the facts, figures and insights about the devastating 2015 earthquake, and learn about our relief and recovery efforts three years later.

 Nepal: Supporter spotlight: Bhutanese community gives back to Nepal